Frequently Asked Questions

 The Residence does not offer any family or co-ed accommodations.

 The Residence does not offer any on-site parking.
-Parking can be arranged through Seneca College Parking Services.
+Parking can be arranged through Seneca Polytechnic Parking Services.

-The Residence offers great security from the moment you pass through the controlled access main entrance, until you slide your electronic card into your suite door.
+The Residence offers great security from the moment you pass through the controlled access main entrance.
 Video cameras are located in all common areas, hallways and entrances.
 The front desk is also staffed 24 hours a day 7 days a week.

 All cooking devices must have automatic shutoff, be approved by CSA, and must not have an open element (for example hot plates and indoor grills are not permitted).
 All appliances will be checked for approval by a Residence staff member.